We hope this finds you and the members of your families and communities well.

 On June 1, NASAD informed accredited institutional members of their responsibility to submit an Affirmation Statement.
 This three-page questionnaire requests information intended to provide assurance that all curricular programs under the purview of NASAD and meeting NASAD listing requirements have been or will be submitted for review and approval, and that substantive changes— past, current, and/or projected—have been or will be submitted for review and approval.
 Affirmation statements are an important part of the Association’s system for documenting continuing compliance with NASAD standards.

 Please note that temporary short-term changes implemented in response to the effects of the coronavirus (i.e., the movement of coursework from on ground to online) need not be reported on the Affirmation Statement Questionnaire.
 Changes made that are substantive in nature and intended to become permanent (i.e., the creation of new curricular programs which fall under the purview of NASAD) should be noted on the Affirmation Statement Questionnaire.
-Should questions arise, please contact Paul Florek in the National Office (email@example.com).
+Should questions arise, please contact NASAD staff (firstname.lastname@example.org).

 ACCREDITATION STATUS IN LIGHT OF ANTICIPATED CHANGES

 An institution making changes in direct response to unfolding circumstances may wonder whether NASAD will take an immediate action which could jeopardize the institution’s current accreditation status.
 It is important to remember that all NASAD Commission reviews operate within an existing, established, and published system of due process—a system which opens conversations; welcomes dialogue; offers the opportunity to discuss comprehensively an institution’s initiatives and, based on these initiatives, its ongoing ability to comply with standards; and comes to conclusion only after thorough consideration of all salient information has been accomplished (see NASAD Handbook 2019-20, Bylaws, Article I., Sections 3.–5.).
 Changes anticipated should be considered in light of current standards.
-Should an institution desire feedback regarding the potential impact of an anticipated change on the institution’s continuing ability to comply with standards, please contact either Nora Hamme (firstname.lastname@example.org) or Paul Florek (email@example.com) in the National Office.
+Should an institution desire feedback regarding the potential impact of an anticipated change on the institution’s continuing ability to comply with standards, please contact NASAD staff (email@example.com).

 It is recommended that accredited institutional members continue to work with staff on one-to-one bases 1) as they consider possible ideas and options that will enable them to address existing and anticipated challenges; 2) to discuss the application of the national standards as they pertain to institutional initiatives and plans, particularly given modifications that are or will be necessary to address constraints resulting from the effects of the coronavirus; 3) as materials are being prepared for Commission review; and 4) in their ongoing efforts to attend to responsibilities related to accredited institutional membership.
 Please do not hesitate to contact members of the staff for assistance.
 A list of staff members and their assigned responsibilities is provided here.